SridharSolaris/SridharSolaris/README.md

 - 👋 Hi, I’m @SridharSolaris
-- 👀 I’m interested in Web Development and Cybersecurity
+- 👀 I’m interested in JAVA Programming, Web Development and Cybersecurity
 - 🌱 I’m currently learning everything to advanced
 - 📫 How to reach me ...
 Telegram id: @sridharspirit
+- LinkedIn - Reddi Venkata Sridhar
+- Insta ID - SridharSpirit_369

 <!---
 SridharSolaris/SridharSolaris is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.